pat-coady/rnn/index.md

 Everyone enjoys reading RNN-generated text:

-    true as gospel," said he, smiling," but if you are the use of your own eyes that you have read me to your hotel, and you have no use in the way."" it was in a time."" you have no doubt that you have been in the house," said holmes, laughing;" but if you can catch the police, ' said he. 'i have three times in the room. '" 'i had been better, ' said i; 'you have been a right. you must make a note, mr. holmes, at the moment when i got home in the morning with my father, however, who had shown up the whole death of the man s death.
+    where he has not seen."" it is," said holmes," that you have ever returned."" i am sure that you are very much in the matter. i have brought you that there is a case between two or two else."" i am sure that you are right," said he." i am afraid that you are right up before you come and look."" by the way, that is possible, john," said he," that you have had a pretty clear chance. '" 'i am sure when my wife died to me - -"" oh, indeed! i was glad that i could not get her hand." my dear mr. sherlock holmes, sir, that is my wife,

 ## Word Vectors